DeNic0la/M151-Movie-Database/README.md

 ## Getting Started

 ### General Note
 We use a MySQL database on Docker.
 This is the only way we tested it.
-There is a [Init.sql File](init.sql) File, this is the SQL-Code to set up the Database for the Application to run with.
+There is a [Init.sql File](init.sql), this is the SQL-Code to set up the Database for the Application to run with.
+If you are Running into Issues, make sure the [Sequelize Config File](config/sequelize.js) matches your database.

 ### Pull Requests
 Dont Push into Master, it will not work.